akeaswaran/cfc-bugs/.github/ISSUE_TEMPLATE/bug_report.md

 **CFC version**: Version of CFC this bug occurred on (can be found in CFC's My Team/Career tab > Gear icon > scroll to the bottom)
 **iOS device**: For example iPhone XS, iPad mini, etc.
-**Jailbroken**: Whether or not your device is jailbroken **Reproducible:** Can you reproduce it every time?
+**Jailbroken**: Whether or not your device is jailbroken **Save File Config**: The configuration you have enabled in your save file.
+- Mode (Career or School/Normal)
+- Difficulty (Easy or Hard)
+- Manage Coaching Staff (On or Off)
+- Promotion/Relegation (On or Off)
+- Automated Recruiting (On or Off)

+**Reproducible:** Can you reproduce it every time?
 Or is it random?

 **Expected behavior**